calum-green/example/README.md

 # example
 Example for Github Course

-This is a boring repo that is for a course
+This is a boring repo that is for a course.